KonstantinosKanaris/chatbot/README.md

 ## Overview 🔍
 A chatbot framework with PyTorch for training and evaluating seq-to-seq models.

-Implements 2 high-level processes:
+Implements 5 high-level processes:
+- Downloads data, i.e., cornell-dialogs from a source url
+- Parses query-response sequence pairs from the raw data
+- Processes the query-response sequence pairs (normalizing, filtering, etc.)
+- Creates training/evaluation assets, i.e., train_set, val_set, test_set
-- Training of a seq-to-seq PyTorch model consisting of encoder and decoder layers
+- Trains and evaluates a sequence-to-sequence PyTorch model consisting of encoder and decoder layers
-- Chat with the trained bot (evaluation)
+- Chats with the trained bot

-Both processes are fully configurable through dedicated configuration files.
+The training and evaluation processes are fully configurable through dedicated configuration files.
 For instance, for the training process, users can define training hyperparameters, such as number of epochs, batch size, model/optimizer settings, in a YAML file.
 This allows for easy customization and experimentation with different configurations without modifying the source code.